-18 Jan Health hero: Dr Rangan Chatterjee
+18 Jan Health Hero interview: Dr Rangan Chatterjee

 Dr Rangan Chatterjee is a medical doctor with a pioneering, 360-degree approach to health.